ke0m/Senior_Design/README.md

 It utilizes the [JOCL](http://www.jocl.org/) libraries (Java bindings for OpenCL) to multi-thread the LocalSmoothingFilter kernel on a GPU (Graphics Processing Unit).

-The remaining software consists mostly of toy JOCL and OpenCL programs to I used to familiarize myself with the OpenCL library.
+The remaining software consists mostly of toy JOCL and OpenCL programs I used to familiarize myself with the OpenCL library.